dseres/AdventOfCode2015/readme.md

 AdventOfCode2015

 My solutions for the popular https://adventofcode.com/2015/ programming puzzles.
-I used Rust programming language to solve these puzzles.
+Rust programming language was used to solve these puzzles.